Nursery

 Our focus topic for the first half of the Autumn term is:

-The children learn to express their likes and dislikes during our carpet time activities and throughout the day as we all get to know each other.
+The children learn to express their likes and dislikes during our ‘Together time’ activities and throughout the day as we all get to know each other.
 They begin to talk about themselves and their families, and about their day at Nursery.

 We engage in imaginative play based on our own first hand experiences.

-These are some of the stories we have been enjoying:
+These are some of the stories we will be enjoying:

 Autumn Term 2